Ferdousi Mazumder: Personal life

 Mazumder is married to Ramendu Majumdar since around 1970.
-Together they have a daughter, Tropa Mazumder.
+Together they have a daughter, Tropa Mazumder (b.
+1973).
 Her father, Khan Bahadur Abdul Halim Chowdhury, was a district magistrate.
-Her brother Munier Chowdhury was an intellectual.
+Her brother Munier Chowdhury was an educationist and writer.
 Another brother, Kabir Chowdhury, was a professor and intellectual.
+Another two brothers Lt.
+Colonel Abdul Qayyum Chowdhury and Mehboob Chowdhury served in the Pakistan Army.